 With 22 precincts and a population of over 21,000, Lincoln County is geographically large - over 4,000 square miles.
 Its population hub is in the southern portion of the county in the Greater Ruidoso Area.
 The town of Carrizozo serves as the county seat.
 Other towns and neighbor communities include Ruidoso Downs, Alto, Nogal, Capitan, Hondo, Corona, Glencoe, San Patricio and its namesake, Lincoln.

-The current 2020 DPLC Officers include:
+The current 2021 DPLC Officers include:

-Originally from New York City, Richard Cintron also lived in Los Angeles for more than 20 years before retiring and moving with his family to
+Originally from New York City, Richard Cintron also lived in Los Angeles for more than 20 years before moving with his family to Ruidoso in 2017 to

 1st Vice Chair